 Feature Description Firmware Package Updates a firmware package, which consists of a firmware version and the modules for that version.
 Firmware Updates the firmware without an update of modules.
 Modules Updates a module without an update of the firmware.
 Boot Loader Updates the boot loader used in PXE boot.
 Chain Loader Updates the chain loader used in PXE boot.
-Container Images Launches the Install Container Image dialog box.
-See Install Container Images on page 92 for more information.
+Images Launches the Install Container Image dialog box.
+See Install Container Images on page 102 for more information.
+Applications Launches the Container Applications dialog box.
+See page 92 for more information.
 Licenses Launches the Licensing window to add licenses to ThinManager.
 License Mode Selects between the traditional ThinManager licensing or the Rockwell Automation FactoryTalk activation.
 TermCap Database The Terminal Capability Database has information on the abilities of every ThinManager-ready thin client.
 A new version is released with every newly supported thin client.
 Service packs update the TermCap but this allows you to update the TermCap if a new unit you have is not listed.
 Reports Adds a report and SQL query if you need a newly released one before it is added in a service pack.